 APY: 1.66%-1.87% (12 months-5 years)

 First Internet Bank is an online-only bank.
 It is insured by the Federal Deposit Insurance Corp.
 (FDIC) and launched in 1999 as a branchless bank.
 Its headquarters are in Fishers, Indiana.

 First Internet Bank IRAs are available as traditional and Roth IRAs.
 They are available nationwide, but they are only available online.
 Interest on IRA CDs are credited on a monthly basis.

 Who are IRA CDs best for?

 IRA CDs are worth considering if you’re looking to diversify your portfolio.
 You may have other retirement accounts with funds invested in areas where a loss of principal is possible, such as the stock market or exchange-traded funds.

 That is also why IRA CDs are a good option for someone with a low-risk tolerance.
 If you don’t like surprises and want to know exactly how much interest the investment will make, a fixed-rate IRA CD provides that certainty.
 As long as you hold the IRA CD to its maturity, you will earn the expected interest on the IRA CD.
 It’s also worth considering adding to your portfolio if you’re nearing retirement.

-At a bank, Federal Deposit Insurance Corp. insurance covers up to $250,000 for the combined balance of all self-directed retirement accounts owned by the same person in the same insured bank.
+At a bank, FDIC insurance covers up to $250,000 for the combined balance of all self-directed retirement accounts owned by the same person in the same insured bank.